 Ryan Ebersole / 2015 – 2017

-Ryan Ebersole, M.S. (he/him/his) is a third year doctoral student in the counseling psychology program at the University at Albany, State University of New York.
+Ryan Ebersole, M.S. (he/him/his) is a PhD candidate in the counseling psychology program at the University at Albany, State University of New York.
 He received his M.S. in counseling psychology from the University of Southern Mississippi.
 During his time at the University at Albany, he was the research coordinator for a NIMHD-funded grant examining HIV-testing behaviors among Latino men who have sex with men.
 His current research focus is on lesbian, gay, and bisexual (LGB)-affirmative psychotherapy.
 Specifically, he is interested in exploring the factors that improve clinicians’ competence in practicing affirmatively as well as the experience of LGB clients in psychotherapy.
 In his free time, Ryan enjoys reading, horror movies, playing with his two dogs, and good beer.

 T. Shavuan Sam /2016 – 2018